Uber and other ride sharing services coming to Playa Del Carmen?

 2. The competition was not fair.
 Laws required taxi drivers to go through background checks, pay for a special license and pay other fees.
 Uber was basically the same service but with much less regulation.

 On a lesser note, Mexico has been a socialist leaning country.
-According to Merriam-Webster that means: any of various economic and political theories advocating collective or governmental ownership and administration of the means of production and distribution of goods.
+According to Merriam-Webster that means any of various economic and political theories advocating collective or governmental ownership and administration of the means of production and distribution of goods.
 This mindset of people working together, for example taxi unions, is somewhat engrained into the culture.

 New ways of doing business need new laws